Redislabs-Solution-Architects/redis-enterprise-cloud-gcp/marketplace/eks/eks-deploy.md

-## How to deploy Redis Enterprise on GKE vi GCP Marketplace to an Anthos attached EKS cluster
+## How to deploy Redis Enterprise on GKE via GCP Marketplace to an Anthos attached EKS cluster

 ### High Level Workflow
 The following is the high level workflow which you will follow: